Rowing (sport): Side by side

 Most races that are held in the spring and summer feature side-by-side, (Note: "Side-by-side" is the term used in the British Rowing Rules of Racing.) or sprint (Note: "Sprint race" is the term used in the USRowing Rules of Rowing.) racing; all the boats start at the same time from a stationary position, and the winner is the boat that crosses the finish line first.
-The number of boats in a race typically varies between two (which is sometimes referred to as a dual race) to eight, but any number of boats can start together if the course is wide enough.
+The number of boats in a race typically varies between two (which is sometimes referred to as a dual race) and eight, but any number of boats can start together if the course is wide enough.